-Since the very first festival, way back in 2008, Archie MacConnel has provided us with bikes which we give out to the visiting artists.
-That can be as many as 25 bikes at a time – not an insignificant number.
-It’s part of the package to entice them here in the first place.
+Back at the very first festival, way back in 2008, Archie MacConnel provided us with bikes which we gave out to the visiting artists.
+He did this every year until selling the business to Jen MacNeill and Matt Green.
+They have kept up this fine tradition providing with a as many as 25 bikes at a time – not an insignificant number.
+It’s part of the package to entice the artists here in the first place.
 It may sound like a small gesture, but the folkies love it.
 Tales of Colonsay bicycle adventures have passed into legend in the trad world.
 During their downtime they like nothing better than getting on their bikes and getting out and about, soaking up all our enchanted wee isle has to offer.
 Not to mention the night time cycles home from the pub sessions.
 Instruments strapped to backs, swerving from ditch to ditch until finally back in the safety of their cottages.
 All part of the Ceòl Cholasa experience.
-And all thanks to Archie!
+And all thanks to Jen and Matt!

 Another essential part of the festival mix comes courtesy of Colonsay Estate.
 They loan us 2 of their largest properties to house the artists at a time when they may very well be able to sell them anyway.
 Without this free accommodation we simply could not run the festival in the way that makes it such a success – all of the artists here for all of the weekend, mixing, mingling and enjoying the craic.
 That’s what folk love about Ceòl Cholasa.
 And the artists love the cottages.
 A wee haven to catch up with old friends, practise tunes and jam the night away.
 But that’s not all the estate offer…